CristianAvalos/CSCE-462/Lab02/README.txt

-The goal of this lab was to use a DAC chip to create a wave generator.
+The main objective of this lab is to generate waveforms of different shapes and measure them using an oscilloscope (Analog Discovery).
+The DAC chip was utilized to convert the digital signals from the Raspberry pi into Analog waveforms which were measured by the oscilloscope.